ajibolagenius/rant/README.md

 ---

 ## Usage

 - **Post a Rant:** Use the input form to write and submit your rant.
 Select a mood to tag your post.
 - **Browse & Filter:** Explore rants by mood, popularity, or recency.
 Use the search bar and mood filters.
 - **Like & Bookmark:** Interact with rants by liking or bookmarking them.
 Bookmarks and your own rants are stored locally.
-- **Keyboard Shortcuts:** Press `Shift + ?` to view all available shortcuts.
+- **Keyboard Shortcuts:** Press <kbd>Shift</kbd> + <kbd>?</kbd> to view all available shortcuts.
 - **Settings:** Access theme, language, and accessibility options from the settings menu.

 ---

+## Privacy & Security

+- **Anonymous Posting:** No user accounts or personal data required.
+Rants are stored anonymously.
+- **Row Level Security (RLS):** Supabase policies ensure that users can only access their own data.
+- **Local Storage:** Bookmarks and rant history are stored in the browser's local storage, encrypted for security.
+- **Data Encryption:** Sensitive data is encrypted before being stored in local storage.
+- **No Tracking:** No third-party tracking or analytics.
+User interactions are not monitored.
+- **User Control:** Users can delete their local data at any time through the settings menu.
+- **Data Retention:** Rants are retained indefinitely unless deleted by the user.
+Supabase policies ensure data is not shared or sold.

+---

 ## Accessibility

-- **Accessibility:**
-  - High contrast mode: Better visibility for users with visual impairments
+- **High contrast mode:** Better visibility for users with visual impairments
-  - Reduced motion: Less animation for users with motion sensitivity
+- **Reduced motion:** Less animation for users with motion sensitivity
-  - Adjustable font sizes: Allow users to change font sizes for better readability
+- **Adjustable font sizes:** Allow users to change font sizes for better readability
-  - Full keyboard navigation: Enable users to navigate the app using only keyboard shortcuts
+- **Full keyboard navigation:** Enable users to navigate the app using only keyboard shortcuts
-  - ARIA Attributes: Screen reader support for all interactive elements
+- **ARIA Attributes:** Screen reader support for all interactive elements

 ---

 ## Performance & Technical

-- Optimized Rendering: React.memo implementation to prevent unnecessary re-renders
+- **Optimized Rendering:** React.memo implementation to prevent unnecessary re-renders
-- Efficient Data Fetching: Optimized Supabase queries selecting only required fields
+- **Efficient Data Fetching:** Optimized Supabase queries selecting only required fields
-- Error Handling: Graceful error states and fallback UI components
+- **Error Handling:** Graceful error states and fallback UI components
-- URL Synchronization: State reflected in URL for shareable filters and searches
+- **URL Synchronization:** State reflected in URL for shareable filters and searches
-- Rate Limiting: Prevents spam submissions and abuse
+- **Rate Limiting:** Prevents spam submissions and abuse

 ---

 ## Contributing

 Contributions are welcome!
 To contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature`)
 3. Make your changes